 After kissing one another in the seventh inning, a female couple is abruptly asked to leave Dodger Stadium immediately and are told never to "set foot back on the premises" for "lewd behavior".
 The pair had planned to sue the organization, but ended up not doing so after the team apologized, promising to contribute 5,000 tickets to GLBT organizations and continue sensitivity training for all its employees.

 Closer John Smoltz records his 40th save in the 114th game of the Braves' schedule, making it the earliest point in a season a relief pitcher has reached that mark.
-Lee Smith of the Cardinals accomplished the feat in his 117th game in 1993, and White Sox Bobby Thigpen turned the trick in 118 games en route to setting the major league record with 57 saves in 1990.
+Lee Smith of the Cardinals accomplished the feat in his 117th game in 1993, and the White Sox Bobby Thigpen turned the trick in 118 games en route to setting the major league record with 57 saves in 1990.

 At Yankee Stadium, less than an hour after the Blue Jays lose to New York for their fifth consecutive defeat, Toronto fires their manager, Carlos Tosca.
 First base coach John Gibbons will be the interim skipper for the remainder of the season.

 Mark DeRosa makes two outs in one at-bat, ending the McAfee Coliseum contest in a most unlikely manner.
 On a 3-2 pitch, the Texas right fielder swings and misses, making the second out of the inning, but when his momentum causes him to make contact with Oakland catcher Jason Kendall, who is throwing to second trying to prevent pinch-runner Jerry Hairston Jr. from stealing a base, plate umpire Jim Joyce calls interference on the batter for the third and final out of the Rangers' 7-6 loss to the A's.